HSandqvist/ai-deliveryman/README.md

-# ai-deliveryman
+# Artificial Intelligence - 1DL340
-This is the repository for the first assignment in Artificial Intelligence (1DL340) course, taken at Uppsala university.
+Code for the Delivery Man project in the Uppsala University AI course.